MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/attaching-to-a-virtual-machine--kernel-mode-.md

 # Setting Up Kernel-Mode Debugging of a Virtual Machine Manually using a Virtual COM Port

 Debugging Tools for Windows supports kernel debugging of a virtual machine.
 The virtual machine can be located on the same physical computer as the debugger or on a different computer that is connected to the same network.
-This topic describes how to set up debugging of a virtual machine manually.
+This topic describes how to set up debugging of a virtual machine manually using a virtual COM Port via KDCOM.

+Using KDNET virtual networking is a faster option and is recommended.
+For more information, see [Setting Up Network Debugging of a Virtual Machine with KDNET](setting-up-network-debugging-of-a-virtual-machine-host.md).

+## <span id="Setting_Up_the_Target_Virtual_Machine"></span><span id="setting_up_the_target_virtual_machine"></span><span id="SETTING_UP_THE_TARGET_VIRTUAL_MACHINE"></span>Setting Up the Target Virtual Machine

 The computer that runs the debugger is called the *host computer*, and the virtual machine being debugged is called the *target virtual machine*.

-## <span id="Setting_Up_the_Target_Virtual_Machine"></span><span id="setting_up_the_target_virtual_machine"></span><span id="SETTING_UP_THE_TARGET_VIRTUAL_MACHINE"></span>Setting Up the Target Virtual Machine

 > [!IMPORTANT]
 > Before using BCDEdit to change boot information you may need to temporarily suspend Windows security features such as BitLocker and Secure Boot on the test PC.